Johannesduvenage/dragon/docs/installation/installing_gekko.md

     npm install --only=production

+*NOTE: You may see a vulnerability warning from NPM, if you run npm audit with --force, Gekko will break.
+See [here](https://github.com/askmike/gekko/issues/2585#issuecomment-428450997).*

-We also need to install Gekko Broker's dependencies, run:
+You also need to install Gekko Broker's dependencies, run:

     cd exchange
     npm install --only=production
+    cd ..

 ## Starting Gekko